bohops/DynamicDotNet/README.md

 # DynamicDotNet

-A collection of various and sundry code snippets that leverage .NET dynamic types and objects
+A collection of various and sundry code snippets that leverage .NET dynamic tradecraft

 ## Purpose

-To showcase offensive and defensive tooling and POCs that leverage .NET dynamic types and objects
+To showcase offensive and defensive tooling and POCs that leverage .NET dynamic loading, staging, types, objects, functions, etc.

 ## Contribute